Mane76/LoRa_APRS_iGate_2nd_gen/README.md

 ____________________________________________________
 ## Timeline (Versions):

+- 2023.12.28 Disable of OTA Username/Password for as workaround for compatibility
 - 2023.12.27 Workaround to fix broken OTA
 - 2023.12.20 Updated to ElegantOTA v.3 (AsyncElegantOTA was deprecated).
 - 2023.12.07 MIC-E process and syslog added.